backstage/community-plugins/workspaces/repo-tools/.changeset/red-bananas-join.md

 '@backstage-community/cli': patch
 ---

-Removed @microsoft/api-extractor from resolutions in the package.json file as it is no lnger needed since the Backstage `1.32.0` release
+Removed @microsoft/api-extractor from resolutions in the `package.json` file as it is no longer needed since the Backstage `1.32.0` release